Skip to main content

 x2 = min(w, x + self.size // 2)

-img[:, y1:y2, x1:x2] = 0
+img[:, y1:y2, x1:x2] = 0 # Zero out the region

 return img

-# MixUp: Blend two samples
+# MixUp: Blend two training samples and their labels.

 def mixup(x, y, alpha=0.2):